Float-Capital/CSIRT/README.md

 1. **Immediately notify the pod heads**
     1. Create a Telegram Group with
-        1. Campbell – @CampbelFloat
+        1. Campbell – @CampbellFloat
         2. Denham –  @denhampreen
         3. Jason – @Cooolkid
-        4. Jonjon – @jonjonclark
+        4. Jonathan – @jonjonclark
     2. In this group, share all evidence gathered around the incident.
     3. Make sure to communicate the severity of the incident, and the level of urgency required
     4. Send a second line of communication via WhatsApp to:
         1. Denham –  <redacted>
         2. Jason – <redacted>
-        3. Jonjon – <redacted>
+        3. Jonathan – <redacted>
     5. Open an incident ticket on Notion under Policies & Procedures
     6. Continue to monitor the situation and share updates with the team
     7. Keep all information about the incident confidential – do not share with anyone outside of the Pod Heads team until it is agreed upon